• slider

 Radio Observations

-Using single-dish and very long interferometry radio observations
+Using single-dish and (very long baseline) interferometry radio observations

 Pinpointing

-High-resolution imaging and localization of Fast Radio Bursts
+High-resolution imaging and localization of fast radio transients

 Narrowest bursts

-We are leading the precise localizations of Fast Radio Bursts
+We are leading the precise localizations of repeating fast radio burst sources

 Over 100 detections of FRB 20240114A using small European dishes